trevorcousins/PSMCplus/README.md

 ## Simulation

 If you want to simulate a panmictic demography, you probably want to use msprime or SLiM as these are extremely powerful and flexible.
-However, I also provide functionality to simulate directly from the PSMC HMM (this is necessarily simulating from the SMC' model, which is marginally a very good approximation to the full coalescent with recombination - see this paper TODO ref WIlton 2015).
+However, I also provide functionality to simulate directly from the PSMC HMM (this is necessarily simulating from the SMC' model, which is marginally a very good approximation to the full coalescent with recombination - see Wilton 2015).
 An example command line to simulate a constant population size is:
 `python /home/<user>/PSMCplus/simulate_HMM.py -D 10 -theta 0.001 -rho 0.0005 -o_mhs simulations/sim1_variants.mhs -o_coal simulations/sim1_coal.txt.gz -spread_1 0.1 -spread_2 50 -L 1000000`
 `D`, `theta`, `rho`, `b`, `spread_1` and `spread_2`, are as described above. `L` is an integer for the sequence length.
 This will save an mhs file detailing the variant positions to simulations/sim1_variants.mhs, and a file detailing the coalescent data (pairwise coalescence times across the genome) to `simulations/sim1_coal.txt.gz`.
 The third column of this file is the index of the coalescent time between the genomic positions described in the first and second column.

 To simulate with a changing population size, you must give an argument `-lambda_A`, which is a comma separated string where each value is the inverse coalescence rate in each time interval.
 For example if you want a simulation with 32 discrete time windows with a population of relative size 1 that doubles in size between time index 10 and 20, then you can do:
 `python /home/trevor/PSMCplus/simulate_HMM.py -D 32 -lambda_A 1,1,1,1,1,1,1,1,1,1,0.5,0.5,0.5,0.5,0.5,0.5,0.5,0.5,1,1,1,1,1,1,1,1,1,1,1,1,1,1 -theta 0.001 -rho 0.0005 -o_mhs simulations/sim2_variants.mhs -o_coal simulations/sim2_coal.txt.gz -L 1000000`
-You can visualise the desired demography and parameters from the simulation in the Simulation Tutorial notebook
+You can visualise the desired demography and parameters from the simulation in the [Simulation Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Simulation_tutorial.ipynb).
-<link>.

 ## Varying mutation (or recombination) rates